 What happens if a baby is born at 37 weeks?

-A baby born at 37 weeks will be given the usual checks to monitor their condition – sometimes known as an Apgar test.
+A baby born at 37 weeks will be given the usual checks to monitor their condition and will be assigned Apgar scores.

 This is a quick method to check baby’s overall health by assessing their color, respiratory effort, heart rate, reflexes, and muscle tone.